slgrobotics/turtlebot_create/Turtle_Setup/README.md

 ```
 It is a good time to run **rqt** and **rqt_graph** to explore nodes and topics.

-## Tuning your Gyro (only for Create 1) ##
+## Tuning your Gyro (only for Create 1)

 If you have Create 1 base - it needs a gyro to compensate for a firmware bug (see https://github.com/AutonomyLab/create_robot/issues/28).

 Any analog gyro will do.
-The original accessory interface board that plugs into the Cargo Bay DB25 connector has an analog gyro, ADXR613.
+The original accessory interface board which plugs into the Cargo Bay DB25 connector has an analog gyro, ADXR613.

-I had to create an "analog gyro emulator" by connecting arduino mini to MPU9250 - and producing the same analog signal via PWM (https://github.com/slgrobotics/Misc/tree/master/Arduino/Sketchbook/MPU9250GyroTurtlebot).
+I had to create an _"analog gyro emulator"_ by connecting arduino mini to MPU9250 - and producing the same analog signal via PWM (https://github.com/slgrobotics/Misc/tree/master/Arduino/Sketchbook/MPU9250GyroTurtlebot).

 Create does not read the gyro (or emulator) - it just passes it through from analog input (pin 4 of Cargo Bay) to the serial stream (which sends all sensor data every 15ms).